 Wrapped up in 8 years of institutionalised upbringing I found myself.

 Thank you to Michael for sharing his story.
-Our Hoffman UK enrolment supervisor, Zoe Flint, has also written an article about the ‘strategic survival’ techniques employed by many boarding school attendees that you can read here.
-As an ex-boarder and a Hoffman graduate, Zoe would be happy to speak with anyone with questions about the impact of boarding when undertaking the Process.
+Another Hoffman grad, Zoe Flint, has also written an article about the ‘strategic survival’ techniques employed by many boarding school attendees that you can read here.

 If you’ve been affected by this article or are struggling with issues arising from your time at boarding school, the website Boarding Concern is a great resource: www.boardingconcern.org.uk